Archive for the ‘Flexibility’ Category

 What is Ballistic Stretching?

-Before we really get into ballistic stretching, you should take a minute to learn more about the basics of flexibility training.
+Before we really get into ballistic stretching, you can take a minute to learn more about flexibility training.
+It’s always best to have a solid understanding of what flexibility training is, so you can apply the knowledge to each of the various stretching strategies.

-Ballistic stretching is probably the most dangerous form of flexibility training you can use, but when done properly can significantly increase your range of motion (ROM).
-This is a very advanced form of flexibility training that is not considered very useful due to the potential for injury.
+Ballistic stretching is arguably the most dangerous form of flexibility training you can use, but when done properly can significantly increase your range of motion (ROM).
+This is a very advanced form of flexibility training that is not considered very useful for beginners due to the potential for injury.
+Intermediate hobby athletes may find some value in a few ballistic stretches but ultimately can get the benefits they’re looking for with static and dynamic stretching.

 (more…)